gangely/calculator/README.md

 # calculator

-this code example is about using MkDOcs for Python
+this code example is about using MkDOcs to build a Python project documentation

 see documentation [Calculation Docs](https://gangely.github.io/calculator/)